 The Final EIS analyzed effects of proposed operation of the Environmental Pool, relocation of recreational features, and use of a quarry partially on Forest Service land, but it did not consider effects changes to effects that would result from moving the quarry to Osprey Point, as now proposed by Denver Water.
 The amendment application included a comparison of the effects of locating the quarry considered in the Final EIS and locating it at Osprey Point, and it reviews that, regardless of quarry site, the proposed project would result in a permanent, unavoidable, adverse effect on botanical resources due to some removal of vegetation around the reservoir and alteration of topography.
-However, as discussed earlier in this Supplemental EA in section 5.1.1, Geology and Soils, the Osprey Point quarry site would have less disturbance on vegetation due to its location within the normally-inundated area of the reservoir, and location entirely on Denver Water lands would reduce effects on lands of Roosevelt National Forest.
-Use of the Osprey Point quarry site would slightly lessen the moderate and permanent effects of vegetation from tree removal on 508 acres of land described in section 5.7 of the Final EIS.
+However, as discussed earlier in section 5.1.1, Geology and Soils, the Osprey Point Quarry site would have less disturbance on vegetation due to its location within the normally inundated area of the reservoir, and location entirely on Denver Water lands would reduce effects on lands of Roosevelt National Forest.
+Use of the Osprey Point Quarry site would slightly lessen the moderate and permanent effects of vegetation from tree removal on 508 acres of land described in section 5.7 of the Final EIS.

-Several commenters responding to the Commission's public notice indicated the need for more information on methods that would be used for cutting and disposal of trees.
-Commenters also expressed concern for adequate mitigation for the significant loss of trees and forest acreage, and wildlife habitat, around the reservoir.
-To reduce and mitigate effects to these resources as much as possible, Denver Water would need to finalize details of tree cutting and disposal and related work in a series of plans required by the Forest Service, as summarized in section 4.2.1 Federal Power Act Section 4(e).
-These plans would be developed in consultation with the Forest Service and other specified entities and approved by the Forest Service before any ground-disturbing activity, including a Tree Removal Plan (condition 27), Pit Development and Reclamation Plan (condition 26), Erosion Control and Reclamation (condition 19), Reclamation and Revegetation Seed Mixes and Mulch Materials (condition 28), (Invasive Species Management conditions 17), and (Fire Management and Response Plan condition 20).
+Several commenters responding to the Commission's public notice of Denver Water's application indicated the need for more information on methods that would be used for cutting and disposal of trees.
+Commenters also express concern for adequate mitigation for the significant loss of trees and forest acreage and wildlife habitat around the reservoir.
+To reduce and mitigate effects on these resources as much as possible, Denver Water would need to finalize details of tree cutting and disposal and related work in a series of plans required by the Forest Service, as summarized in section 4.2.1, Federal Power Act Section 4(e).
+These plans including a Tree Removal Plan (condition 27), a Pit Development and Reclamation Plan (condition 26) if it is necessary to utilize a quarry is developed on Forest Service land, an Erosion Control and Reclamation Plan (condition 19), consultation on Reclamation and Revegetation Seed Mixes and Mulch Materials (condition 28), an Invasive Plant and Noxious Weed Species Management Plan (condition 17), Vegetation resources would also be protected through a Fire Management and Response Plan (condition 20).
+Denver Water would develop and finalize these plans in consultation with the Forest Service and other specified entities.
+Denver Water would file the final plans with the Commission, for approval, including evidence of consultation and rationale for why any agency recommendations were not included in the final plans. and copies of all agency consultation.
+Finalizing these plans in consultation with the agencies and then filing them for Commission approval, would help protect fisheries and aquatic resources.

-Loss of forest and habitat would also be mitigated through Denver Water's off-license conveyance of the 539-acre Toll Property to the Forest Service, to be administered and protected as part of the Roosevelt National Forest, as noted in section 3.1.5.2 Off-License Measures in Agreement with Forest Service, and would be accessible to the public.
+Also, we note that loss of forest and habitat would also be mitigated, in part, through Denver Water's off-license conveyance of the 539-acre Toll Property to the Forest Service, to be administered and protected as part of the Roosevelt National Forest, as noted in section 3.1.5.2, Off-License Measures in Agreement with Forest Service, and would be accessible to the public.
 The parcels in the Toll Property are surrounded by the Roosevelt National Forest and contain diverse vegetation types, including forest, grassland, wetland, fens, wet meadows, pond, stream, and riparian habitat.
 The Toll Property includes valuable wildlife habitat, including elk and mule deer summer range and migration corridors, as well as habitat or potential habitat for a number of other species, including Forest Service sensitive species.